PoorlyDefinedBehaviour/bloom_filter/README.md

 A bloom filter is a data-structure that can be used to check if a set contains an element.
 It uses way less memory than a [conventional set data-structure](https://en.wikipedia.org/wiki/Set_(abstract_data_type)#Implementations) by sacrificing accuracy.

-Say we are building a [log-structured merge-tree](https://www.cs.umb.edu/~poneil/lsmtree.pdf), we can use a bloom filter to find out if the LSM-tree contains a particular key in O(1) time in most cases.
+Say we are building a [log-structured merge-tree](https://www.cs.umb.edu/~poneil/lsmtree.pdf), we can use a bloom filter to find out if the LSM-tree contains a particular key in O(1) time in most cases, the downside is that sometimes the bloom filter would say that the LSM-tree contains a key, but it actually does not and we would go searching for the value that's mapped to the key and never actually find it.

 # How it works